Pet Dangers during the Holidays

-It’s important to be extra careful with your dog this weekend as you celebrate the 4th of July holiday.
-Unfortunately, this weekend is one of our busiest times at Town & Country Veterinary Clinic.
+Be extra careful with your dog this weekend as you celebrate the 4th of July holiday.
+Unfortunately, this weekend is one of our busiest times at Beyond Pets Animal Hospital.
 Our expert staff wants all pet owners to keep these things in mind as they celebrate the holiday:

 - Trips to the Park

-With so many people and pets enjoying limited spaces, it’s important to keep control of them, either by leash or command.
+With so many people and pets enjoying limited spaces, it’s important to control them by leash or command.
 Keep a close eye on your dogs, and keep them within view at all times.
-Sniffing is an acceptable activity, but don’t allow them to eat or drink anything in a public area.
+Sniffing is acceptable, but don’t allow them to eat or drink anything in a public area.

 - Fireworks Noise

 Explosions are extremely frightening for house pets.
 Keep pets inside in a quiet, dark area with limited access to windows or other potential hazards.
 A radio or fan can provide soothing background noise to drown out the sound of fireworks outside.
-If you know that your pet’s nerves become extremely frazzled during this holiday, contact your veterinarian ahead of time to see if he or she recommends sedating them.
-Make sure your pets have proper identification in the form of ID tags or microchips, so if they escape, you can be quickly contacted when they are found.
+If your pet’s nerves become extremely frazzled during this holiday, contact your veterinarian to see if he or she recommends sedating them.
+Make sure your pets have proper identification with ID tags or microchips, so if they escape, you can be quickly contacted when they are found.

 - Fireworks Ingestion